The writs have been issued for British Columbia’s 42nd Provincial General Election. Election Day will be Saturday, October 24, 2020.

 $20,000 or imprisonment for a term of up to two years, or both.

-There are significant penalities for voter fraud, including fines up to $20,000, imprisonment for up to two years, or both.
+There are significant penalties for voter fraud, including fines up to $20,000, imprisonment for up to two years, or both.

-You can only request and vote with your own voting package.
+You can only request and vote with your own vote-by-mail package.